kaidez/kaidez.github.io/_posts/2017-11-01-state-of-javascript.md

 <h3>...At (Roughly) The Same Time That React Arrives</h3>
 And then came React JS.
 It's a library for building the view portion of your application.

 React expanded <a href="https://css-tricks.com/modular-future-web-components/"> on the web components model</a> that was around for a while but is now rising in popularity.
-Where a web component is a custom HTML tag encapsulates other tags, CSS styles and JS functionality...it's essential a widget.
+Where a web component is a custom HTML tag encapsulates other tags, CSS styles and JS functionality...it's essentially a widget.

 <h3>React state (starts) to change everything...</h3>
 React provided an easy-to-understand component model, and that's great.
-But its BIG innovation was how it improved application state management in JavaScript.
+But its BIG innovation was how it improved application state management in JavaScript apps.

 React state is in the form of a JavaScript object that developers can manipulate to change how the app looks on the screen.
 So maybe a mobile menu needs to be made visible, maybe a some JSON data needs to load up.

 Doing this requires changing React state...<em>not</em> the DOM.

 <em>Side note: React state is an abstract thing so depending on your developer background, it can a be tough concept to grasp. <a href="https://twitter.com/dceddia">Dave Ceddia</a> wrote <a href="https://daveceddia.com/visual-guide-to-state-in-react/">an excellent post that explains React state as if it needed to be explained to a six-year old.</a></em>

-<h3>About the Virtual DOM...</h3>
-Along with "component-izing" things, React also contained something called the "virtual DOM."
-It was part of React's API that updated page content in much more efficient way than old school DHTML-based DOM manipulation did.

-The virtual DOM is not a literal copy of the DOM, but is actual snapshot copy of it stored in memory.
-When changes are made to a React element (which lives on the actual DOM), changes are made to its virtual DOM copy first, then those changes are pushed to the actual DOM.

-As convoluted as this may seem, updating the DOM this way is faster than updating it with the traditional DOM manipulation methods.
-React bought a new level of efficiency to web dev, and the right people are noticing.

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Iterable NodeLists are so fundamentally important to the quality of the DOM.
-Unsurprisingly I now use React for most of my coding instead.</p>&mdash; John Resig (@jeresig) <a href="https://twitter.com/jeresig/status/726058698989277185?ref_src=twsrc%5Etfw">April 29, 2016</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <h3>And now...Redux...</h3>
 Redux came out as set of tools for managing and manipulating application state.
 It's based on <a href="https://facebook.github.io/flux/">Facebook's Flux design pattern</a> and written to work with React, but it can work with any JavaScript library or framework.